How to write a science blog

 A blog post is a great way to highlight expertise or draw attention to a published report or scientific article.
 In this blog you will find some tips on how to write a science blog: Style and content.

-#SINTEFblog is the perfect place for SINTEF research scientists in all areas to get the attention of potential industry partners, other academics and those who are interested in new technologies.
-So, if you work for SINTEF and want to write a blog about your research, there’s no need to delay.
-The blog is also open to our partners in the various projects we are involved in.
+A blog is the perfect platform for research scientists in all fields to capture the attention of potential industry partners, fellow academics, and individuals interested in new technologies.
+If you work for a research institute and want to share your findings through a blog, there’s no reason to wait.
+A blog can also be open to contributions from partners involved in various collaborative projects.

 All you have to do is follow these easy steps to write a first draft.
 Don’t worry about perfection!
 The blog editors will help you add the finishing touches, and of course deal with the technical aspects of getting it published.